< Go to Jogging Strollers

 Ease of Use

 The Graco earned a second place score for ease of use tying with a couple of other strollers earning a 7 of 10.
 The top scoring stroller is the Burley Solstice with an 9.
-The Schwinn models both brought up the rear with score of 4 for ease of use.

 Graco is kind of known for offering a pretty good quality product at a reasonable price.
 They aren't likely to win and big points when it comes to quality, but they aren't usually so poor that they can't last through one or two babies.
 The Fast Action Fold is consistent with this history earning a 6 of 10 for quality, a score that is 1 point below the average for the products we looked at.
 The BOB products and most of the Thule strollers all earned 9s in this metric with the Thule Glide coming in with a perfect 10.
-The lowest scoring product for quality in our review was the Schwinn Arrow which struggled with a wobbly feeling frame.

 The handlebar on this stroller isn't the best.
 The profile is a little rectangular and it is not ergonomic in design.
-The handle is flat and covered in foam for hand friendliness, but we think most serious runner with find the shape, design, and height to be extra fatiguing over time because it doesn't really conform to the natural runner position most bodies take.
+The handle is flat and covered in foam for hand-friendliness, but we think most serious runner with find the shape, design, and height to be extra fatiguing over time because it doesn't really conform to the natural runner position most bodies take.
 It isn't as bad as the Chicco Tre in our opinion, so it might not be the reason you choose not to buy the stroller, but it can certainly be used as an added bonus reason not to.

-The overall fit and finish of this stroller isn't bad.
+The overall fit and finish of this stroller aren't bad.
 It has a better look than most Graco strollers, with a more contemporary edge than their usual lineup.
 It isn't as nice as many of the brands, but we are hopeful that it means Graco is making new strides in a positive direction to stay competitive.
 This stroller might last through many children, but we think its longevity is more a reflection of parents not wanting to use it than a result of its attention to detail and quality construction.

 It also has the safety handle strap that goes around the runner's wrist and is mounted low so the stroller can't get "away" should the runner loose their grip on the handle while in motion.
 We think this is a nice safety feature and should be used when available.